Swirrl/envdatapoc-report/report.md

 * Use URIs as names for things.
 * Use HTTP URIs so that people can look up those names.
-* When someone looks up a URI, provide useful information, using the standards
+* When someone looks up a URI, provide useful information, using the standards (RDF and SPARQL)
 * Include links to other URIs. so that they can discover more things.

-exploiting the web, identifiers - for entities of interest and for properties/classes/concepts to describe the structure and meaning of data

-global identifiers that make use of the mechanisms of the web to look up information about them - and so let one piece of data easily link to another

-this supports integration of data from different sources by making connections between them
+Using the Linked Data approach, all entities of interest, as well as the attributes used to describe them, are assigned a URI - a globally unique web-accessible identifier.
+The characteristics of a thing are described as a series of attributes and values.
+URIs can appear as the object of a subject-property-object 'triple' as well as the subject, so describing relationships between different things.
+The [Resource Description Framework (RDF)](https://www.w3.org/RDF/) is a simple but powerful set of standards for representing data in this way.
+[SPARQL](https://www.w3.org/TR/sparql11-query/) is a standardised query language for data represented as RDF.

+The benefits of using Linked Data are:
+* it is well suited to making machine-readable data available using the web
+* it is based on well-established clearly documented open standards, so anyone can use it and it is supported by a variety of open source and proprietary software tools
+* it is well suited to data integration: making it easy to combine and compare data from different sources

+A common example of data integration using Linked Data is combining data from different organisations about a single place.
+With well-defined identifiers for locations or areas, and standard patterns for representing observational or statistical data, then many organisations can publish what they know about a place in an interoperable way.
+If you want to investigate the relationships between employment and health, or the environment and different approaches to farming, then it becomes much easier to pull together the information you need.

+Linked Data also provides a natural mechanism for documenting data, describing its provenance, licensing terms and other key information generally referred to as 'metadata'.

+Making data available in this form can sometimes require extra effort from a data publisher, in order to describe their data precisely in a structured way: however this effort pays back every time someone uses the data, because a user of the data can access it with less effort and more confidence.

-the process of standardisation still needs different people to agree on ways of identifying and describing their data, but this provides a mechanism for the connections
+The process of standardisation still needs different people to agree on ways of identifying and describing their data, but Linked Data provides a mechanism for easy re-use of other people's data; and making data interoperable can often build on standards work that has already been done.

 ## Solution overview